RodrigoMattosoSilveira/py-mfc-sim/README.md

 * rest
   * arrives at rest area
   * rest for the amount of time, 0 if not
+* receive and clean
+  * 15%
+cycle count
+  * 5%
+* parcel level scanning
+  * 5%
 * get next order
   * arrives at the order area
   * requests order tablet, waits for tablet
   * requests next order, waits for the next order
   * gets, reads, and memorizes the order
+  * decides how many containers for the order
+  * retrieves the order's container(s), they are always available
+    * 1 bags for rush / same day
+    * 1+ boxes for next day / national (1 container per 6 eaches)
+    * PPP aborts order fulfillment when OOP
 * pick an order
   * walks to pick area
-  * pick order kit
+  * Repeat until picked items == order items
-    * Repeat until picking all order items
+    * Repeat until items in container == items per container
-      * for each order carry bundle
+      * picks the next order item
-         * for each product in carry bundle
-           * walk to product pick slot location
-           * pick product
-           * Abort current PnP cycle in case product not available, execute the put-away order kit below
+        * if OOS condition arises
+          * puts away the items in box at hand
-         * carry bundle to pack area
+          * puts away items in outbound shelf box(es) - pack area
-         * if it does not have one, request order kit location and wait until one is available
+          * aborts order fulfillment
-         * walk to order kit location
+    * takes packing container, bo, to an outbound box shelf location (∞)
-         * add bundle to order kit
-         * return to pick area, for any additional order items; stay in pack area otherwise
 * pack an order
-  * build order parcel(s)
-  * retrieves pack resources for parcel(s)
-    * Abort current PnP cycle in case they cannot retrieve pack resources, execute the put-away order parcel(s) below
   * pack the parcels
 * label an order
   * walks to the label area
   * retrieves the label material
-    * Abort current PnP cycle in case they cannot retrieve the label material, execute the put-away order parcel(s) procedure
+    * If OOL
+      * puts away items in outbound shelf box(es) - pack area
+      *  aborts order fulfillment
   * wait for label printer
   * labels the parcel(s)
 * set an order for delivery
   * walks to the delivery area
   * retrieves delivery fridge space, for some parcels
-    * Abort current PnP cycle in case they cannot retrieve the fridge space, execute the put-away order parcel(s) procedure
+    * if OOF
+      * puts away items in outbound shelf box(es) - pack area
+      * aborts order fulfillment
   * places the parcel(s) in delivery area
   * return to check in area